avymantech/Masternode/MAC README.md

 ***

-## Section B: Using Terminal for Mac to connect to VPS.
+## Section C: Using Terminal for Mac to connect to VPS.

 ***Step 1***
 * Open Terminal.
 ![Example-PuttyInstaller](https://i.imgur.com/hDEkM2Y.png)
 ***

-## Section C: Connecting to the VPS & Installing the MN script via Terminal
+## Section D: Connecting to the VPS & Installing the MN script via Terminal

 ***Step 1***
 * Use command ssh root@ VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.